 My research focuses on systems security and privacy, and it covers a wide range of aspects, such as mobile security, reverse engineering, malware analysis, binary analysis, and web security.
 My research has highlighted systemic flaws in many aspects of mobile devices and developed program analysis techniques to analyze Android, Windows, and Linux malware.

-More recently, I have been working on deep learning.
-I'm the tech lead for Magika, an AI powered file type detection tool.
+More recently, I have been working on security and deep learning.
+I'm the tech lead for Magika, an AI-powered file type detection tool.
 Magika is designed to be working at scale, fast even on a single CPU.
-Magika is available on GitHub , it is fast and accurate enough to be used at Google, among other things, to scan Gmail attachments, and it has been recently integrated with VirusTotal.
+Magika is available on GitHub , and it is fast and accurate enough to be used in critical production pipelines at Google, among other things, to scan Gmail, Drive, and Safe Browsing files.

 Contact Information